Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-According to AreaSearch's aggregation of latest postcode level ATO data released for financial year ended June 2023, Ceduna suburb had median income among taxpayers of $50,344 and average income of $59,373.
-This is below national average compared to $48,920 and $58,933 across Rest of SA respectively.
-Based on Wage Price Index growth of 8.8% since financial year ended June 2023, estimated median income as of September 2025 would be approximately $54,774 and average income around $64,598.
-Census 2021 data shows household, family and personal incomes in Ceduna rank modestly between 26th and 41st percentiles.
-Distribution data indicates that 28.9% of community (599 individuals) earns within $1,500 - 2,999 bracket, similar to metropolitan region at 27.5%.
-Housing costs are manageable with 88.5% retained but disposable income ranks below average at 32nd percentile.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, Ceduna had a median income among taxpayers of $50,344.
+The average income stood at $59,373 in this period.
+This was below the national average and compared to levels of $48,920 and $58,933 across Rest of SA respectively.
+Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates for median income are approximately $54,774 as of September 2025.
+For average income, the estimate is around $64,598 by this date.
+Census 2021 data shows household, family and personal incomes in Ceduna rank modestly, between the 26th and 41st percentiles.
+Income distribution data indicates that 28.9% of individuals (604 people) earn between $1,500 - 2,999, similar to metropolitan regions where 27.5% fall into this bracket.
+Housing costs are manageable with 88.5% retained, but disposable income ranks below average at the 32nd percentile.

 Frequently Asked Questions - Income